davesag/swagger-routes-express/README.md

 ### Swagger Version 2

 For the root path `/` we check the route's `tags`.
-If the first tag defined for a path is `'root'` we don't inject the api basePath, otherwise we do.
-You can define your own `rootTag` option to override this.
+If the first `tag` defined for a path is `'root'` we don't inject the api `basePath`, otherwise we do.
+You can define your own `rootTag` option to override this behaviour.

 ### OpenAPI Version 3

-The OpenAPI format allows you to define both a default `servers` array, and `path` specific `servers` arrays.
+The OpenAPI V3 format allows you to define both a default `servers` array, and `path` specific `servers` arrays.
 The `url` fields in those arrays are parsed, ignoring any absolute URLS (as they are deemed to refer to controllers external to this API Server).

 The spec allows you to include template variables in the `servers`' `url` field.
 To accomodate this you can supply a `variables` option in `options`.
 Any variables you specify will be substituted.